Troon North and Troon Village

-Today, Troon fosters a culture of healthy sporting, not only in golf, but also hobbies like windsurfing.
+Today, Troon fosters a culture of healthy sports, not only in golf, but also hobbies like windsurfing.
 It offers a host of amenities at all of its facilities.
 These amenities include food, beverages, fitness centers, aquatics and upscale, comfortable lodging.

 In Arizona, particularly in the Scottsdale area, Troon is also known as the leader in master planned communities.
 In fact, the area is home to two notable Troon properties, Troon North and Troon Village.
 Both of these communities revolve around the Troon golf courses that are open to residents year round.

-Troon North came into existence in 1992 when the first of this Scottsdale community's upscale homes were built here.
+Troon North came into existence in 1992 when the first of this Scottsdale community’s upscale homes were built here.
 Construction on new homes continued until as recently as 2020.
 Now, the real estate market in Troon North consists of resale single family and attached homes.
-Local real estate agents like Carl Chapman REALTOR and eXp Realty readily show available listings to interested buyers.
+Local real estate agents like Carl Chapman REALTOR and West USA Realty readily show available listings to interested buyers.

 Troon North is located in the foothills of Pinnacle Peak and is surrounded by golf courses and natural preserves.
 It is also conveniently close to local retailers and shops.

 Troon Village in Scottsdale began shortly after construction began in Troon North.
 This Troon property came to life in 1994, with construction on the homes finishing in 2015.
 Like Troon North, Troon Village consists of both attached and single family homes.
-Carl Chapman REALTOR and eXp Realty are primary real estate professionals that list and show available properties here.
+Carl Chapman REALTOR and West USA Realty are primary real estate professionals that list and show available properties here.